AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The reasoning behind increasing the flocculator’s length was that the PACl may need more time mixing effectively with the solution to produce the flocs necessary for filtration.
 Furthermore, providing more room and opportunity for collision between PACl molecules and the fluoride/red-dye within the system creates a more effective flocculation system and overall filtration system.

-### Jar Tests
+### Jar Testing: Methods
 In previous runs of the second redesign of the gravity powered system, it was observed that red dye particles continued to float through the sedimentation tube regardless of its upflow velocity.
 That is, even when the system was stopped, all of the red dye flocs floated to the top of the sedimentation tube.

 To test whether this result was specific to mechanics of flocculation that could perhaps change the properties of red dye flocs, a jar test was conducted, using a magnetic stirrer to rapidly mix the solution to increase collision rates.

-Plastic beakers with 420 microliters of PACl was mixed with 400 milliliters of red dye in 400 mL of water.
-The solution was stirred using a stir bar for 15 minutes before leaving the solution to settle.
+Plastic beakers with 420 uL of PACl was mixed with 400 mL of red dye in 400 mL of water.
+The solution was using a stir bar for 15 minutes before leaving the solution to settle.

 This was compared to a solution of red dye-PACl flocs collected directly from the experimental apparatus after flocculation.
 The flocculator was run at a system concentration of 40 mg/mL of PACl, which was mixed with red dye.
-The solution after flocculation was added to a beaker initially containing 200 milliliters of water to simulate conditions in the sedimentation tank.
+The solution after flocculation was added to a beaker initially containing 200 mL of water to simulate conditions in the sedimentation tank.
 The flocculation solution was added to the beaker it was roughly the same color as the first independently created solution.
 The solution was not stirred and was allowed to settle directly after the addition of flocs.

 ## Results and Analysis
 ### Determining the Effectiveness of New System